SiitESTGL/OTIS/README.md

 - Requiremnts.txt :arrow_right: ```pip install -r requirements.txt```

 ### Server Configurations
-Before you can start, you need to configure the servers for your project.
+Before you start, you need to configure the servers for your project.
 Basically, you just need to define the paths of the files.
 Celery Server:
 ```
 sudo nano /etc/systemd/system/celery.service
 ```